radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 ## Features

 In this example, we will create an uncollateralized loan application.
-Everyone can lend or borrow.
+Everyone can lend or borrow after registering.
 Level badges are assigned based on usage.

 These are the main key features: